 By enabling “Terrain” mode in the overlay section, you’re able to zoom in and see approximate elevation lines at different points.
 Useful if you pan around a resort on Maps and compare the tops and bottoms to get a good idea, especially since Maps nowadays shows the actual trails of resorts.
 And it's a lot more convenient than poring over topographic maps from either NGS or Canada with different vertical data.

 When you dig into it, the difference between elevation and vertical is really quite simple.
 Both are important measures, but vertical does seem to be the more practical to use when evaluating ski resorts.

 If you have any other questions about ski terminology or want to get geared up for your next trip to the slopes, be sure to reach out to a Ski Expert here on Curated.
-We'd be happy to help!
+Whether you're staying local next year, or aiming to enjoy the monster vert in British Columbia or lap the Lone Peak Tram at Big Sky Resort, we'd be happy to help!